 - In the search box, type park and press Enter.

 In the ArcGIS 2D style, several park and cemetery symbols are found.
 You can hover over the symbols to get more information.

 - Click a Park symbol to select it.

 In the map view, the parks are drawn with the new symbol.
-It looks fine, but you might prefer the original symbol.
+You may prefer the original symbol.

-Above the ribbon, the Quick Access Toolbar has buttons to undo and redo actions.
+You can use the Quick Access Toolbar buttons to undo and redo actions.

 - On the Quick Access Toolbar, click the Undo button .